School Council

 Staff Representative: Louisa Blamires

-Louisa BlamiresLouisa is a Learning Specialist at Chilwell, working with teachers to build capacity through curriculum leadership, leading the Coaching and Learning Walks program.
-One of her key roles as Learning Specialist is also to work with small groups of students through the Tutor Learning Initiative Program.
-She thoroughly enjoys working with students, teachers, and families to build a learning environment where challenges are readily accepted, and new learning is experienced with a growth mindset and sense of self belief.
-Louisa has two children that attend Chilwell, Nina in Grade 3, and Dionne in Grade 6.
+Louisa BlamiresLouisa is a Learning Specialist at Chilwell, working with teachers to build capacity through curriculum leadership.
+Her classroom responsibilities include teaching Grade Four literacy and working with small groups of students through the Tutor Learning Initiative Program.
+She thoroughly enjoys working with students, teachers, and families to build a learning environment where challenges are readily accepted and new learning is approached with a growth mindset and sense of self belief.
+Louisa is also a Chilwell parent, with daughter Nina in Grade 4.
 Louisa looks forward to working with School Council members this year to continue building strong parent and community partnerships.

 School Council Sub-Committees